hashgraph/hedera-sdk-swift/README.md

 <sub>Maintained with ❤️ by <a href="https://launchbadge.com" target="_blank">LaunchBadge</a>, <a href="https://www.swirlds.com/" target="_blank">Swirlds Labs</a>, and the Hedera community</sub>

+## SDK IS NOT READY FOR PRODUCTION USE.
+IT IS CURRENTLY STILL UNDER DEVELOPEMENT.

 ## Requirements

 - Swift v5.3+